 Adding interior windows to your property is a great way of not only recreating the space, but also a great practical way of bringing more light into cramped and shady areas.
-Crittall windows are trending all over the shop, originally appearing in the 1800s and popular during the art deco period, they bring a bit of old fashioned charm whilst at the same time adding a modern and slick feel to a space.
+Crittall windows are trending all over the shop however they aren't exactly a new 'thing'.
+They originally started appearing in the 1800s and popular during the art deco period, they bring a bit of old fashioned charm whilst at the same time adding a modern and slick feel to a space.

 We have recently been working on a design for a flat in and ex post-office building, that has beautiful original full length crittall windows and a staggering ceiling height of just under 4 meters.
 We wanted to preserve the historical character of the flat with a simplistic, monochromatic scheme that focuses on the quality and silhouettes of the products and existing features of the property.

 The flat has a charming mezzanine level, perfect for those snuggly, movie nights and lazy Sundays.
 It is currently separated from the rest of the room with a wooden banister - not exactly the rest look.
 Although this banister does let through light, the mezzanine is still quite dark and doesn't quite reflect the industrial style that our client desired.